Intel® Core™ Ultra Processors

 Machines’ shift, from unconnected tools to consumers will be profound.
 Advances in smart distributed ledgers and AI will enable machines to fulfill human tasks.
 Intelligent objects will shop and compare products based on quality and cost, as humans do.
 Laundry machines will negotiate with other appliances to prioritize hot water use, detect maintenance issues and even hire local contractors to resolve issues, if needed.

-of business leaders would welcome people partnering with machines/robots to surpass our human limitations2
+70% of business leaders would welcome people partnering with machines/robots to surpass our human limitations

 On-demand manufacturing will become the norm.
 Technology will enable us to turn defects into improvements in real time based on customer feedback and predictivity.
 Innovation will be democratized and barriers to creating and commercializing products will recede.
 We’ll witness the rise of ‘meta-making’ - people with limited resources manufacturing and marketing their outputs to a global audience.

-of business leaders will use emerging tech to predict customer demand3
+77% of business leaders will use emerging tech to predict customer demand

 5G/6G will deliver hyper-fast wireless connectivity, virtually eliminating network delays.